matheuseabra/matheuseabra.github.io/_posts/2020-12-25-geospatial-queries-mongoose.md.md

 ## Approach

-First, we need to declare a `MessageSchema` and what field should be used as `2dSphere`:
+First, we need to declare a `MessageSchema` and what field should be used as `2dSphere`.
+Because I'm using TypeScript with Node, I have to define a document type in order to instantiate the model properly.

 ```typescript
 // message.model.ts